-FOURTH YEAR Fall Spring EDUC 413A - Community Based Internship seminar EDUC 413B - Community Based Internship seminar EDUC 213L - Supervision EDUC 213L - Supervision EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab 1 additional course, if needed 1 additional course, if needed Research group - Dr. Worrell, Dr. Yang, or Research group - Dr. Worrell, Dr. Yang, or other other faculty member faculty member
+FOURTH YEAR Fall Spring EDUC 413A - Evidence-Based Mental Health EDUC 413B - Evidence-Based Mental Health Interventions for Children and Adolescents: Part 1 Interventions for Children and Adolescents: Part 2 EDUC 313 F - Practicum in School EDUC 313 G - Practicum in School Psychology: Psychology: Mental Health Interventions 1 Mental Health Interventions 2 EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab 1 additional course, if needed 1 additional course, if needed Research seminar - Dr. Worrell, Dr. Yang, or Research seminar - Dr. Worrell, Dr. Yang, or other other faculty member faculty member

-By the end of the fourth year, all required courses (with the exception of the School-Based Internship Seminar) should have been taken.
+By the end of the fourth year, all required courses (with the exception of the School Psychology Internship course) must have been taken.
 Students should also have taken their oral examination and defended their dissertation proposal.
-Students who have not completed both prequalifying papers by the end of the seventh semester will not be allowed to apply for the School Based Internship.
-This will mean that they must start again in a Community-Based Internship, because these two half-time internships must be contiguous.
-In order to apply for the Doctoral Completion Fellowship students MUST have completed both prequalifying papers, passed Prequalifying Review, taken the oral examination, and be advanced to doctoral candidacy.
+Students who have not completed both prequalifying papers by the end of the seventh semester, and who do not have a date set for their Oral Qualifying Exam will not be allowed to apply for the Internship.

+Students should be actively working on their dissertation.
+In order to apply for the Doctoral Completion Fellowship (DCF) students MUST have completed both prequalifying papers, passed Prequalifying Review, taken the oral examination, and be advanced to doctoral candidacy.
+Students may activate the DCF (which provides tuition remission and a stipend of \$11,500 per semester) at this point.

-FIFTH YEAR Fall Spring EDUC 413C - School Based Internship seminar EDUC 413D - School Based Internship seminar EDUC 213L - Supervision EDUC 213L - Supervision EDUC 413L - Consultation Lab EDUC 413L - Consultation Lab 1 additional course, if needed 1 additional course, if needed Research group - Dr. Worrell, Dr. Yang, or other Research group - Dr. Worrell, Dr. Yang, or other faculty member faculty member
+FIFTH YEAR Fall Spring EDUC 313 H - School Psychology Internship EDUC 313 I - School Psychology Internship Research seminar - Dr. Worrell, Dr. Yang, or Research seminar - Dr. Worrell, Dr. Yang, or other faculty member1 additional course, if other faculty member1 additional course, if needed needed

-During the fifth year, it is expected that students will complete their dissertation (or be very near completion).
-At the end of this year, students will have completed the professional sequence and as long as their performance in the internship provides evidence of their competency and readiness for entry level practice, they will receive their credential.
+During the fifth year, it is expected that students will be in a full-time Internship.
+They will also be working on their dissertation and very near completion).
+At the end of this year, students will have completed the professional sequence and as long as their performance in the internship provides evidence of their competency and readiness for entry level practice, they will receive the School Psychologist credential.